Duration: MRes and PhD full time 4 years

 You will receive training and development opportunities in technical and research skills, as well as the wider commercial and societal aspects of sustainability, including environmental management and public engagement.

 Recent Bath graduates have gone on to postdoctoral research in the UK, USA including Princeton, Harvard and Yale, the Netherlands, France, Luxembourg, Norway, Brunei and New Zealand.

-Employers include the NIST Centre for Neutron Research, Tocris, EPSRC and the Royal Society of Chemistry.
+Employers include the EPSRC, NIST Centre for Neutron Research, Royal Society of Chemistry, Shell, Tocris and Unilever.